ADVERTISEMENT

 Each year on May 18, we celebrate International Museum Day, a global event organized by the International Council of Museums (ICOM).
 This year’s theme is “Museums Uniting a Divided World” and highlights the role museums play in bringing people together.
 According to ICOM, museums don’t aim to eliminate differences; instead, they provide the space for those differences to be recognized, understood, and respected.

 This year, celebrate International Museum Day by visiting a museum, exploring an online collection, or attending a special exhibition.
-Here is small sampling of wonderful needlework related exhibitions on view now:
+If you want to find museum activities happening in your area during the week-long festivities, you can browse ICOM’s interactive map that lists all participating cultural institutions.
+And here are just a few of our recommendations from the many wonderful needlework related exhibitions on view now:

 Bower's Museum: The American Quilt: Cloth and Commerce

-Buck's Museum: Sew Dainty The Art of Tiny Stitches
+Buck's Museum: Sew Dainty: The Art of Tiny Stitches

 Cleveland Art Museum: Ancient Andean Textiles